Multiple sclerosis: Types and variants

+CIS is a first episode of MS signs and symptoms, followed by a full or almost full recovery.
+To be classified as CIS, the attack must last at least a full day and be due to demyelination or inflammation of the central nervous system.
+Individuals with CIS can in some cases be diagnosed directly with MS, if they meet more strict criteria compared to people with a history of attacks.
+Radiologically isolated syndrome is diagnosed when an MRI for an unrelated issue shows MS-like lesions.
+Similarly, people can be diagnosed with MS if they meet more strict criteria.

-RRMS is characterized by unpredictable relapses followed by periods of months to years of relative quiet (remission) with no new signs of disease activity.
-Deficits that occur during attacks may either resolve or leave problems, the latter in about 40% of attacks and being more common the longer a person has had the disease.
-This describes the initial course of 80% of individuals with MS.
+RRMS is characterized by unpredictable relapses followed by periods of weeks to years of relative quiet (remission).
+Deficits that occur during attacks may either resolve fully or leave some problems.
+In between attacks, there is often silent progression of the disease (progression independent of relapse activity).
+RRMS describes the initial course of 85% of individuals with MS.

-PPMS occurs in roughly 10–20% of individuals with the disease, with no remission after the initial symptoms.
-It is characterized by progression of disability from onset, with no, or only occasional and minor, remissions and improvements.
-The usual age of onset for the primary progressive subtype is later than that of the relapsing-remitting subtype.
-It is similar to the age that secondary progressive usually begins in RRMS, around 40 years of age.

-SPMS occurs in around 65% of those with initial RRMS, who eventually have progressive neurologic decline between acute attacks without any definite periods of remission.
+RRMS can sometimes develop into SPMS, as attack frequency declines and there is clear worsening between attacks.
+In practical terms, the diagnosis of SPMS is typically only made in people with a minimum amount of disability.
 Occasional relapses and minor remissions may appear.
-The most common length of time between disease onset and conversion from RRMS to SPMS is 19 years.
+Less frequently, MS starts as PPMS, which is characterised by a progressive worsening in the absence of attacks, from disease onset.
+Symptoms may become slightly less severe temporarily.

 Special courses

 Independently of the types published by the MS associations, regulatory agencies such as the FDA often consider special courses, trying to reflect some clinical trial results on their approval documents.
-Some examples could be "highly active MS" (HAMS), "active secondary MS" (similar to the old progressive-relapsing) and "rapidly progressing PPMS".
+Some examples could be "highly active MS" (HAMS), and "rapidly progressing PPMS".

-Also, deficits always resolving between attacks is sometimes referred to as "benign" MS, although people still build up some degree of disability in the long term.
-On the other hand, the term malignant multiple sclerosis is used to describe people with MS having reached a significant level of disability in a short period.
+The terms "benign MS" is sometimes used for people who have had MS for a long time (15 years or so) with few attacks and little disability.
+As people may still get worse, the term is discouraged.
+On the other hand, the term aggressive multiple sclerosis (previously malignant) is used to describe people with MS having reached a significant level of disability in a short period.

-An international panel has published a standardized definition for the course HAMS.

 Variants

-Atypical variants of MS have been described; these include tumefactive multiple sclerosis, Balo concentric sclerosis, Schilder's diffuse sclerosis, and Marburg multiple sclerosis.
-Debate remains on whether they are MS variants or different diseases.
+Atypical variants of MS have been described; these include tumefactive multiple sclerosis, Balo concentric sclerosis, and Marburg multiple sclerosis.
 Some diseases previously considered MS variants, such as Devic's disease, are now considered outside the MS spectrum.

-Management
+Treatment

 Although no cure for multiple sclerosis has been found, several therapies have proven helpful.
 Several effective treatments can decrease the number of attacks and the rate of progression.
 The primary aims of therapy are returning function after an attack, preventing new attacks, and preventing disability.
 Starting medications is generally recommended in people after the first attack when more than two lesions are seen on MRI.

 The first approved medications used to treat MS were modestly effective, though were poorly tolerated and had many adverse effects.
 Several treatment options with better safety and tolerability profiles have been introduced, improving the prognosis of MS.

-As with any medical treatment, medications used in the management of MS have several adverse effects.
-Alternative treatments are pursued by some people, despite the shortage of supporting evidence of efficacy.